teraspace/spree_duna_theme/README.md

     ```ruby
     bundle exec rails g spree_duna_base_theme:install
     ```
+    This step is not necessary in this commit.

 4. Remember that Spree will search for views recursively, if a html.erb is found on your project will be rendered.